Why Does Grounding Hurt Medical VQA? Benchmarking, Diagnosis, and Fine-Tuning of Vision-Language Models: Comparative Analysis of Model Performance

 \subsection{Does Grounding Improve VQA?}

-We compare three settings: (1)~\textbf{Direct VQA}, full image + question in one step; (2)~\textbf{Self-Grounding VQA}, where the \emph{same} model first localizes then answers from the crop; and (3)~\textbf{GT-Grounding VQA}, where SLAKE's ground-truth bounding boxes provide an oracle upper bound.
-Under GT-Grounding we crop only the 62\% of anatomy-focused questions (Organ, Abnormality, Position, Size); global questions (Modality, Knowledge, Plane, etc.) use the full image.
-Table~\ref{tab:grounding_vqa} reports the comparison on VQA-RAD and SLAKE; PathVQA is excluded from this two-step analysis because it provides no bounding-box ground truth (so GT-Grounding is undefined) and histopathology ROIs are not directly comparable to the radiology setting our audit targets; concretely, Self-Grounding is run on VQA-RAD and SLAKE, and GT-Grounding only on SLAKE.
+We compare three settings: (1)~\textbf{Direct VQA}, full image + question in one step; (2)~\textbf{Self-Grounding VQA}, where the \emph{same} model first localizes then answers from the crop; and (3)~\textbf{GT-Grounding VQA}, where SLAKE's organ-level ground-truth bounding boxes provide an \emph{oracle} crop---the best case the two-step pipeline could hope for.
+Under GT-Grounding we crop only the anatomy-focused questions (Organ, Abnormality, Position, Size; 589 of 1{,}061 SLAKE questions); global questions (Modality, Knowledge, Plane, etc.) keep the full image.
+Because only that subset is actually cropped, the fair test of whether an oracle box helps is a \emph{matched} comparison on those 589 questions, which we report alongside the full-set numbers in Table~\ref{tab:grounding_vqa}.

-\paragraph{Self-grounding degrades VQA.} Counter to our initial hypothesis, self-grounding---where the same model performs both localization and answering---\emph{degrades} VQA performance for all models.
-The most extreme case is Gemini~2.5~Pro, whose closed-ended accuracy collapses from 39.9\% to 0.0\% and open-ended recall drops from 25.8\% to 0.6\%.
-This catastrophic failure has two compounding causes: not only is Gemini's grounding accuracy low (IoU~0.09), but its bbox parse failure rate escalates from 14.6\% on the dedicated grounding task to 98.9\% on VQA-RAD, where the combined grounding-then-answering prompt proves much harder to constrain.
-GPT-5 shows a similarly dramatic decline (67.6\%$\to$19.3\% closed, with 70.3\% parse failures on VQA-RAD grounding), while GLM-4.5V and Qwen~2.5~VL suffer moderate degradation (e.g., Qwen: 70.6\%$\to$65.9\% closed on VQA-RAD, with only 0.2\% parse failures).
-This pattern suggests that self-grounding degradation is driven by \emph{both} inaccurate localization and format compliance difficulties under the more complex two-step prompt.

-\paragraph{GT-grounding recovers and improves VQA.} To determine whether the degradation stems from poor grounding quality or from the grounding-enhanced pipeline itself, we replace model-predicted bounding boxes with ground-truth annotations from SLAKE.
-As shown in Figure~\ref{fig:vqa_comparison}, the results are striking: GT-grounding \emph{consistently improves} VQA accuracy over both direct and self-grounding baselines.
-Qwen~2.5~VL, the strongest model, improves from 51.2\% to \textbf{57.4}\% on open-ended recall and from 66.9\% to \textbf{71.2}\% on closed-ended accuracy, surpassing its direct VQA performance.
-GLM-4.5V shows a milder but consistent improvement (open 47.6\%$\to$48.4\%, closed 49.7\%$\to$54.2\%).
-Most dramatically, Gemini~2.5~Pro---which collapsed to near-zero under self-grounding---recovers to 27.1\%/44.3\% with GT bounding boxes, exceeding even its direct VQA baseline (23.5\%/39.0\%).
-This recovery suggests that Gemini retained useful answer-generation capability when supplied with accurate spatial input.